ishaankalra16/cicd-aws/README.md

 # Vprofile-project

-A demo application integrated, tested and analysed with the help of aws services such as CodeCommit, CodeArtifact, CodeBuild, CodeDeploy, CodePipeline, Systems Manager, SNS and then storing the artifact in Amazon S3 for Continous Delivery.
+A demo application Continous Integration/Continous Delivery pipeline build with the help of aws services such as CodeCommit, CodeArtifact, CodeBuild, CodePipeline, Systems Manager, SNS, SonarCloud and then storing the artifact in Amazon S3 for Continous Delivery.

 # Prerequisites
 #